-- Vegetable stock.
-Put all ingredients for vegetable stock in the saucepan about 2L capacity.
+- Vegetable Broth.
+Put all ingredients for vegetable broth in the saucepan about 2L capacity.
 You don’t even need to peel them.
 Fill the saucepan with water and bring to boil then reduce the heat to very low and cook for about 30-40 minutes.
 Low temperature and light boiling are enough to infuse the water with vegetable aromas.
-Strain stock through a fine-mesh strainer.
-Keep the stock hot.
+Strain broth through a fine-mesh strainer, keep it hot.

 - Wash the asparagus and remove hard ends.
 Put asparagus spears into a steamer or colander set over a pan of boiling water.
 Cover with a lid and steam for 2-3 mins or until crisp-tender.
 It`s very important to keep green color and vitamins.
 Place asparagus in the water with ice to stop cooking process.
 Drain the water and chop asparagus diagonally.

 - Peel the celeriac, cut into chunks and cover with cold water to prevent darkening.
 Heat 1 tbsp olive oil in a large saucepan, then gently cook half garlic and leek until translucent but not colored.
 Add peeled and cubed celeriac to the pan, cover with vegetable broth.
 Bring to the boil, then simmer for 10-15 mins until the celeriac is very soft.

 - Transfer vegetables into a high-speed blender, add cashew nuts, nutritional yeast, a pinch of salt and black pepper.
 Process until very smooth.